Can Dogs See Ghosts? What Research Says · Kinship

 Debunking other theories

-If you believe in ghosts, you’re more likely to project that idea onto your pet’s unusual behavior, but dog’s heightened senses allow them to perceive things that humans simply can’t.
+If you believe in ghosts, you’re more likely to project that belief onto your pet’s unusual behavior, but dog’s heightened senses allow them to perceive things that humans simply can’t.
 When your dog halts and their fur stands on end, they may be reacting to a high-pitched or distant sound that you’re unable to hear.
 And if they seem especially drawn to a room or piece of furniture where a lost loved one used to spend time, they could be detecting old smells that have faded beyond a human’s ability to recognize.

 Can dogs see ghosts or spirits?